jamiegyoung/osu-peak/README.md

 # Osu Peak
 > Generates an image of your osu peak rank and accuracy

 _NOTE: This will only track from the first time you see your image, historical implementation may be coming later.
-If you wish to update your peak rank, message Jam#0001 and provide proof of that rank._
+If you wish to update your peak rank, message Jam#0001 on discord and provide proof of that rank._

 ![](https://osu.jamieyoung.tech/u/2836231)
 ![](https://osu.jamieyoung.tech/u/7671790?mode=mania&theme=light)